Introduction to the topic:

 Project details:

-The best-suited Research Assistants will be those who approach the work with empathy, openness, and respect for young people experiencing homelessness and mental health challenges, and the expertise of street nurses.
+The best-suited RAs will be those who approach the work with empathy, openness, and respect for young people experiencing homelessness and mental health challenges, and of the expertise of street nurses.
 This research is not solely an academic endeavor but an opportunity to contribute meaningfully to the field.
-RAs should be ready to engage collaboratively and learn from those working directly with this population.

 Selected relevant publications: